zendiy-mgos/zvar/README.md

 ```js
 let eq = ZenVar.equals(v1, v2);
 ```
-Returns `true` if the two variants are equal (same type and value), otherwise `false`.
-In case of dictionaries, it compares the keys.
+Compares two variants.
+Returns `true` if they are equal, otherwise `false`.
+In case of dictionaries, it compares dictionary elements.

 |Parameter|Type||
 |--|--|--|